jazzband/django-debug-toolbar/docs/panels.rst

 Events
 ^^^^^^

-.. js:attribute:: djdt.panel.[panel_id]
+.. js:attribute:: djdt.panel.render

-    ``[panel_id]`` is the ``panel_id`` property of the panel's Python class.

-    This is an event raised when a panel is loaded for the first time.
-This will not be raised on every render of the panel as the panel's content is cached after the first load.
+    This is an event raised when a panel is rendered.
+It has the property ``detail.panelId`` which identifies which panel has been loaded.
 This event can be useful when creating custom scripts to process the HTML further.

     An example of this for the ``CustomPanel`` would be:

 .. code-block:: javascript

+    import { $$ } from "./utils.js";
     function addCustomMetrics() {
         // Logic to process/add custom metrics here.

+        // Be sure to cover the case of this function being called twice
+        // due to file being loaded asynchronously.
     }
-    // The panel events are dispatched on the #djDebug element. const djDebug = document.getElementById("djDebug");
+    const djDebug = document.getElementById("djDebug");
-    // When the event djdt.panel.CustomPanel is raised, call AddCustomMetrics djDebug.addEventListener("djdt.panel.CustomPanel", addCustomMetrics, false);
+    $$.onPanelRender(djDebug, "CustomPanel", addCustomMetrics);
+    // Since a panel's scripts are loaded asynchronously, it's possible that
+    // the above statement would occur after the djdt.panel.render event has
+    // been raised.
+To account for that, the rendering function should be
+    // called here as well.
+    addCustomMetrics();